scmlewis/Customer-Segmentation-Project/README.md

 ## 1. Introduction
-This report presents the findings and recommendations from a customer segmentation analysis conducted as part of the MSc in Business Analytics at HKUST Business School.
-Utilizing Kaggle’s Bank Marketing dataset (11,162 records, 17 features), the project aimed to segment customers into 4–6 clusters, characterize these segments, and propose tailored marketing strategies to achieve a projected 12–18% conversion increase.
+This report presents the findings and recommendations from a customer segmentation analysis conducted utilizing Kaggle’s Bank Marketing dataset (11,162 records, 17 features), the project aimed to segment customers into 4–6 clusters, characterize these segments, and propose tailored marketing strategies to achieve a projected 12–18% conversion increase.
 The analysis leverages clustering techniques to enhance personalized financial product offerings.

 ## 2. Methodology
 ### 2.1 Data Acquisition